fangzr/SSM-PC/README.md

 # SSM-PC
-The code repository for our paper "Shared Spatial Memory Through Predictive Coding.
+The code repository for our paper "Shared Spatial Memory Through Predictive Coding."